 Breaking It Down: Understanding Your Home Closing Costs

-When you’re a first-time homebuyer, the entire concept of closing costs may be elusive and intimidating.
+When you’re a first-time homebuyer, the concept of closing costs may be elusive and intimidating.
 You know they’re coming, but you have no idea what to expect.
 Luckily, a little knowledge can go a long way.

-Lender Fees
+1. Lender Fees

-- Underwriting and/or processing fees
+- Underwriting and processing fees

 - Government recording fees

-- Origination fees – Calculated as a percentage of the loan amount, this fee covers lender overhead costs and profit.
+- Origination fees – calculated as a percentage of the loan amount, this fee covers lender overhead costs and profit

-- Owner’s title insurance – Protects the owner from financial loss as a result of title defects or any liens discovered after the purchase
+- Owner’s title insurance – protects the owner from financial loss as a result of title defects or any liens discovered after the purchase

-- Lender’s title insurance – Protects the lender from financial loss as a result of title defects or any liens discovered after the purchase
+- Lender’s title insurance – protects the lender from financial loss as a result of title defects or any liens discovered after the purchase

 - Document preparation fee

-- FHA UFMIP or VA funding fee flood certification – Applicable based on loan type
+- FHA UFMIP or VA funding fee flood certification – applicable based on loan type

-- Flood certification – Applicable if the property is in a government-certified flood zone
+- Flood certification – applicable if the property is in a government-certified flood zone

-- Notary/Wire/Courier fees – If applicable
+- Notary/wire/courier fees – if applicable

-Prepaid Items
+3. Prepaid Items

-- Interest – Interest is prorated based on the date of purchase and the month’s end
+- Interest – interest is prorated based on the date of purchase and the month’s end

-Escrow Account Funds
+4. Escrow Account Funds

 The lender requires a deposit to open an escrow account.
 The costs listed, plus mortgage and interest, make up your monthly payment.